learn-co-curriculum/array-methods-readme/README.md

 ### Working With Arrays

 #### The `.sort` Method
-This method rearranges the contents of the array by, well, sorting them.
+This method rearranges the contents of the array by sorting them.
 For strings, this means alphabetically, for numerical values, this means from smallest number to highest number.

 **Advanced:** ​*The*​ `.sort` ​*method works by implicitly comparing elements with the "spaceship" operator*​ `<=>` ​*(because it looks like a flying saucer, swoosh!) and moving them accordingly.*​